josephinehedman/my-portfolio/README.md

 ## 🚀 Josephine's portfolio.

 Welcome to my portfolio.
 I created this with gatsby, contentful and netlify.
 Here, you can see some of the projects I have created.
-You can check it out --> https://josephinehedman.netlify.app/
+You can check it out at --> https://josephinehedman.netlify.app/